-The CLAT Legal Aptitude section checks your legal acumen to the highest level possible and this is exactly why I must break the myth that you can crack this section in a month’s preparation.
-This article highlights what CLAT legal aptitude is and why regular preparation is pertinent to obtain a good score in the CLAT exam. .
+The Legal Aptitude section checks your legal acumen to the highest level possible.
+This article highlights what legal aptitude is and why regular preparation is pertinent to obtain a good score in the Law exam. .

 Usually the students are not well-aware of what does legal aptitude comprise of.
 Are you?